itzanuragsingh/agg/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './pgts.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Javascript
-  - Vue
+  - html
-  - Node.js
+  - css
-  - SuiteScript
+  - bootstrap
-  - Python
+  - AngularJS

 ---

 Hello!
-I'm Anmol, a software engineer based in Banglore, India.
+I'm Anurag , a front end developer based in Uttar Pradesh, India.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect experiences.

-Shortly after graduating from [SRM University](https://www.srmist.edu.in/), I joined the engineering team at [ClearTax](https://www.cleartax.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after 12th from [Suditi global academy](https:///), I joined the web development at [codingal](https://www.codingalweb.com/) where I learn a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: